A Vision-Based Navigation System for Arable Fields: Related Work

 \section{Related Work}

-Research into vision-based navigation systems for crop row following is an extensively explored subject area \cite{wang2022applications, shalal2013review}.
-Existing robot navigation technologies for agri-robotics research include GNSS, inertial navigation systems (INS) and light detection and ranging (LiDAR) \cite{man2020research}.
+Research into vision-based navigation systems for crop row following is an extensively explored subject area~\citep{wang2022applications, shalal2013review}.
+Existing robot navigation technologies for agri-robotics research include GNSS, inertial navigation systems (INS) and light detection and ranging (LiDAR)~\citep{man2020research}.
 Each of these existing systems presents a cost-benefit trade-off which results in a lack of reliable navigation options for an affordable solution in crop row navigation.
-The vision-based infield navigation technologies available for arable field navigation explores the usage of RGB and depth images to identify the crop rows \cite{bonadies2019overview, bai2023vision}.
-The existing systems for such infield navigation mainly uses image segmentation, object detection or image matching methods to identify the crop rows for robot navigation \cite{wang2022applications}.
-Despite the considerable interest in vision-based crop row following systems, the presence of reliable vision-based crop row switching algorithms remains limited \cite{huang2020feedforward}.
-Most of the existing vision-based navigation systems depend completely or partially on GNSS, INS or Lidar-based solutions for crop row switching rather than a fully vision-based solution \cite{wang2022applications}.
-The crop row switching algorithms proposed in \cite{huang2020feedforward, he2023dynamic, paraforos2018automatic} completely rely on the RTK-GNSS-based sensors to perform the crop row switching manoeuvre.
-However, GNSS-based systems are not considered a simple and straightforward solution for agricultural robot navigation since they also need multiple redundancies in place for effective operation due to multi-path reflections and signal blockage\cite{rovira2015role}.
-Some systems also use manual control to perform the headland turn \cite{kneip2020crop}.
-Fully vision-based solutions in agricultural robot navigation depend on multiple cameras on the robot for maintaining the localisation during the row switching process \cite{ahmadi2022towards, liu2023vision}.
-The methods that use a single camera also demand special requirements such as variable field of view \cite{xue2011agricultural}.
+The vision-based infield navigation technologies available for arable field navigation explores the usage of RGB and depth images to identify the crop rows~\citep{bonadies2019overview, bai2023vision}.
+The existing systems for such infield navigation mainly uses image segmentation, object detection or image matching methods to identify the crop rows for robot navigation~\citep{wang2022applications}.
+Majority of the existing studies on vision-based infield navigation focuses on the row following aspect of infield navigation~\citep{martini2022position, chaumette2016visual}.
+Relatively less work has been done towards enabling vision-based crop row switching and headland turning for infield navigation~\citep{wang2022applications}.
+Switching from one crop row to another often remains unsolved using computer vision~\citep{winterhalter2021localization}.
+The vision-based crop row switching system demands several perception capabilities including end of row (EOR) detection, re-entry point identification and localisation within the headland~\citep{kanagasingham2020integrating, wang2022applications, li2018image}.